-Watkinsville, Georgia: The Iron HorseAbstract horse sculpture from University of Georgia moved to a farm field to avoid pranksters and sophomoric humiliation.
+Watkinsville, Georgia: The Iron HorseAbstract horse sculpture from University of Georgia dates to 1954.
+Moved to a farm field in 1959 to avoid pranksters and sophomoric humiliation.

 - GA Hwy 15, Watkinsville, GA